Vintgar Gorge – Hike in the gorge with the great views

-We must have been incredibly lucky that day.
-Being treated to bright sun, 20 degree heat and an explosion of autumn colors in October when we visited the Vintgar Gorge in Slovenia really felt like a real lottery ticket.
-There were also not too many people in the park on opening day.
-We had expected a full parking lot and queues of cars to get to the gorge, but we were almost the first to arrive.
-We paid parking and admission and headed into the gorge.
+We were incredibly lucky that day.
+Being greeted by bright sunshine, 20-degree temperatures and an explosion of autumn colours in October when we visited Vintgar Gorge in Slovenia really felt like winning the lottery.
+In addition, there were surprisingly few people in the park on opening day.
+We had expected full parking lots and traffic jams to even get to the gorge, but instead we were almost the first to arrive.
+After paying for parking and entry, we headed into the gorge.

 Although the Radovna River slowly glided by even at the parking lot, the murmuring sound increased the closer we got to the beginning of the gorge.
 The sound of the rushing water bounced between the high rocks and the river quickly became wilder, more crooked and faster.